Matho/refinerycms-photo-gallery/README.md

 ## Language

-Gem is fully translated to slovak and english.
+Gem is fully translated to de, en, no, pl, sk, zh-CN languages.
 Plupload is translated to 24 languages.
 You can add your own to photo_gallery/app/assets/javascripts/refinery/photo_gallery/admin/plupload/i18n and enable it in config.plupload_locale

 ## Browser support